HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-18-measurement-dashboard-architecture.md

 This solution involves adopting a Software-as-a-Service dashboard solution, such as Tableau or PowerBI, and using this solution to enable business analysts to build adhoc reporting and dashboards with a drag-and-drop interface.
 Individual dashboards can then be configured for broader publication for external stakeholders.

 > [!TIP]
-> **Bottom line:** This option would be best if we want to adopt an externally hosted solution that enables business analysts to build dashboards with no direct support from engineers, but are willing to accept a higher per-user cost, closed-source tool, and fewer options for customization.
+> **Bottom line:** This option would be best if:
+> - we want to adopt an externally hosted solution that enables business analysts to build dashboards with no direct support from engineers,
+> - but we are willing to accept a higher per-user cost, closed-source tool, and fewer options for customization.

 - **Pros**
   - Enables a business analyst to easily build and maintain dashboards, even with minimal SQL or programming experience.